scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 # The Tsung Instance

-The home directory of the tsung instance contains one file:
+The home directory of the Tsung instance contains one file:

     !sh
     [ec2-user@ip-10-140-200-96 ~]$ ls